getsentry/sentry-webhooks/README.rst

 sentry-webhooks
 ===============

-An extension for Sentry which allows creation various web hooks.
+An extension for Sentry that adds support for creating various web hooks.

 Install
 -------